bisno/MER/README.md

 # MER
-Nonlinear Monte Carlo Method for Imbalanced Data Learning

-Nonlinear Monte Carlo Method is the application of nonlinear expectation (Peng, 2005).
-In machine learning, we substitute the mean value of loss function with the maximum value of subgroup mean loss, which follows the assumption of sublinear expectation.
-We call it Maximum Empirical Risk (MER).
+The implementation on Towards Scalable and Fast Distributionally Robust Optimization for Data-Driven Deep Learning.

+****

+We formalize the learning problem with the supremum of a family of  *subgroup-level* loss functions.
+Subgroup loss is the cost function of partitioned uncertainty set.
+Then we implement the maximum of subgroup loss as the objective function and update model parameters by reweighting the descent direction, calculated from a differentiable objective function:
 ****

 Dev requirement: